Royal Admiral (1777 ship): Voyage #4 (1787-88)

 Huddart sailed Royal Admiral from the Downs on 20 January 1787.
-She reached Trinidade on 12 March, and Madras on 22 May.
+She reached Trindade on 12 March, and Madras on 22 May.
 Her next stop, on 27 July, was Penang.
 From there she arrived at Whampoa on 21 September.
 For her return to Britain she crossed Second Bar 18 January 1788, reached St Helena on 2 May, and arrived at the Downs on 3 July.

 Voyage #5 (1790-91)

 Captain Essex Henry Bond took command of Royal Admiral for her next three voyages.
 She left the Downs on 17 April 1790 and arrived at Whampoa on 26 August.
 She crossed Second Bar on 31 January 1791, reached the Cape on 9 April, St Helena seventeen days later, and the Downs on 26 June.

 Voyage #6 (1792-93)

 Again under Bond's command, she sailed from Torbay, England, on 30 May 1792, with 299 male and 49 female convicts.
 She reached the Cape on 9 August.
 One male convict escaped at the Cape, but one convict escapee from the Pitt, the convicted forger and future Australian artist Thomas Watling, was transported on board after the Dutch had recaptured him.
 Royal Admiral arrived in Port Jackson, New South Wales on 7 October 1792.
 Ten male and two female convicts had died during the voyage; four children were born.

 Royal Admiral left Port Jackson on 13 November, bound for China.
 After leaving Port Jackson Royal Admiral arrived at Whampoa on 14 January 1793.
 On the return trip to Britain she reached Bocca Tigris on 18 March and St Helena on 16 June, and arrived at the Downs on 21 August.